 Withdrawal from School Written requests for withdrawal from school should be addressed to the dean of the School of Art.

-Readmission Students who have withdrawn from the school and wish to be readmitted must reapply jointly to the Academic Standards and Admissions Committees.
+Readmission Students who have been dismissed or who have withdrawn from the school and wish to be considered for readmission must reapply through the normal admissions procedures.